jentery/506v3/index.md

 # tl;dr Version of this Outline

 In a rush?
 Overwhelmed by the start of term?
-Need a succinct guide to steward you through the seminar?
+Need a succinct guide to steward your trek through the seminar?

-I made a [one-page, tl;dr version of this outline](guide.html) for you.
+I made a [one-page, tl;dr version of this outline](guide.html) for your reference.
 I'll print you a [PDF copy](guide.pdf), too.
-This guide is, of course, not intended to replace the syllabus, but I hope it's an accessible reference in a pinch.
+This guide is, of course, not intended to replace the syllabus, but I hope it's accessible in a pinch.

 # About the Seminar